Skip to Content

 At the later stages, houseplants that suffer from sulfur deficiency will feature deep yellow leaves.
 So the leaves that once were lighter green will then be yellow.

-And that can be confusing because, at this point, the symptoms very much resemble the symptoms of magnesium deficiency in houseplants.
+And that can be confusing because, at this point, the symptoms resemble the symptoms of magnesium deficiency in houseplants.

-However, it should be mentioned at this point that sulfur deficiency is significantly less common in plants than magnesium deficiency.
+Sulfur deficiency is significantly less common in plants compared to a magnesium deficiency.

 However, we are saving the topic of nitrogen deficiency for another article.

-Epsom salt has the advantage that it is very soluble in water.
+Epsom salt has the advantage that it is water-soluble.

 You can, therefore, dilute Epsom salt with water and administer it to your plants in this way.